Probesys/lotemplate/README.md

 - v1.0.1, 2023-05-05 : workaround, fix in html formatting
 - v1.0.0, 2023-05-03 : if statement, for statement, html statement
 - not numbered : about may 2022 : first version

+### Possible futur evolutions

+- Possibly to add dynamic images in tables
+- another way to make image variables that would be compatible with Microsoft Word and maybe other formats (example : set the variable name in the 'alternative text' field)
+- key system for each institution for security
+- handle bulleted lists using table like variables
+- use variable formatting instead of the one of the character before